jpapagelis24/stat-495/project/README.md

 # A Performance Comparison of Bootstrap Methods

-SYNOPSIS:

-For my project, I plan to explore different bootstrap methods for creating confidence intervals and then perform comparisons between a couple of the methods.
-My paper will re-introduce the idea of bootstrap to my peers and give some background on constructing confidence intervals.
-We will also go deeper into the theory behind the construction of confidence intervals from bootstrapped data.
-These various methods to create a confidence interval from a bootstrap can include the percentile method, bias-corrected method, accelerated method, and the studentized method, as well as others.
-I will demonstrate how these bootstrap methods work using “toy examples,” which will be datasets in which a specific bootstrap method is appropriate.
-To demonstrate my understanding of the methods, I will write a simulation to compare a few of them and determine how they perform against each other.
-I will show my understanding of the different methods of creating confidence intervals from bootstrapped data by communicating the statistical theory in a concise and accessible way to my peers.
-Writing the simulation and sharing conclusions will demonstrate my ability to implement statistical methods in practice as well as my ability to analyze the results of the simulation.

-TIMELINE:

-* Annotated Bib Assignment - Due 11/9 by Class
-* Exposition Draft Assignment - Due 11/18 by midnight to Gradescope (This will be a good pass on a first draft of this section but you can still edit it afterwards!)
-* Update 1 - Due 11/18 by midnight (see project assignment) - this is an issue you create in the repo
-* Update 2 - Due 11/30 by midnight (see project assignment) - this is an issue you create in the repo
-* Project Draft - Due 12/2 by midnight to Gradescope and repo
-* Peer Review of Draft - Due 12/5 by class - Form and materials in Google drive starting 12/3 morning
-* Final paper and all materials - Due 12/9 by 5 pm to Gradescope and repo
-* Reflection - Due during finals week, exact date TBD
+ABSTRACT:

+This paper explores different bootstrap methods for creating confidence intervals and tests their performance against each other for different types of distributions.
+This paper will re-introduce the idea of bootstraps and confidence intervals, as well as the theory behind different methods of bootstrapped confidence intervals.
+Along with the theoretical details of each method, we will provide an example of each bootstrapped confidence interval method using a toy dataset.
+Then, we will run a simulation that evaluates the performance of a couple of the methods on a variety of sample sizes and types of distributions.